PhotoVision/PhotoVision.github.io/_pv-markup/film-services.md

 permalink: film-services.html
 ---

-# Film Services
+# We never gave up on the magic of Film

-We process C-41 color negative and Black + White film in most sizes ranging from 135 roll film to 8x10 sheet film.
+## We process C-41 color negative and Black + White film in most sizes ranging from 135 roll film to 8x10 sheet film.
 You can find our current service times [here]({{ site.baseurl}}/service-times).
 All scans are delivered via [Box](http://box.com){: target="_blank"}, a simple online file sharing system that keeps all your orders organized.

 ## Develop + Scan